Architectural Photography for Glassdoor Offices in San Francisco

 The One To Rule Them All

-The cover image above is one of my favorite captures from the shoot as it comprehensively shines a light on how functional the design is.
+The cover image above is one of my favorite captures from the shoot as it comprehensively highlights how functional the design is.
 There is plenty of open space for spontaneous interactions, while still having an abundance of private offices, secluded nooks for reflection or quiet convos, and meeting rooms for when you need to focus.
 The wall as a whiteboard invites an instant platform to brainstorm or present ideas on the fly.

 This photo was shot from the door of an office similar to the one at the very back with a 50mm lens to really compress the background and make the details stand out.
 No supplemental lighting was used.
 This was all beautiful, airy window light.
 Good design makes my life easy.
 In Architectural photography, it’s important to recognize when less is more.